Reproductive Disease in Female Psittacine Birds

 View the RACE-approved webinar recording presented by Javier Nevarez, DVM, PhD, DACZM, DECZM (Herpetology).
 The live event was an updated version of his 2016 presentation.
 Topics covered include recognizing signs of pain and discomfort, analgesics commonly used in reptiles, as well as balanced anesthetic protocols.
 Since a key component of successful anesthesia and analgesia is the ability to properly monitor the patient, essential monitoring parameters and equipment are also discussed.
 This presentation concludes with a review of respiratory stimulus in the reptile and anesthetic recovery.

-Victoria Hall, DVM, MS, DACVPM presented this RACE-approved webinar.
-This distance-learning event provided a brief overview of avian influenza viruses before delving into the details of the current highly pathogenic avian influenza (H5N1) outbreak.
-Dr. Hall then discussed the experience at The Raptor Center, located at the University of Minnesota, from outbreak response and epidemiology to clinical picture and management.
+View this webinar recording by Victoria Hall, DVM, MS, DACVPM, RACE-approved for 1 credit hour.
+This presentation provides a brief overview of avian influenza viruses before delving into the details of the current highly pathogenic avian influenza (H5N1) outbreak.
+Dr. Hall then discusses the experiences at The Raptor Center of the University of Minnesota, from outbreak response and epidemiology to clinical picture and management.

 J. Jill Heatley, MS, DVM, DABVP (Avian Practice, Reptile & Amphibian Practice), DACZM presented a live, interactive webinar, RACE-approved for 1 credit hour and hosted by LafeberVet.
 This distance-learning event compared and contrasted multiple shell repair techniques.
 Additional topics reviewed included wound management, shell preparation, and fixator removal.